sonos/torch-to-nnef/docs/examples/nemo_asr/README.md

 After running the above command, you will find the exported NNEF model files in the specified export directory (`./dump_parakeet_v3_06B` in this case), along side the `model_config.json` file.

+# Example using tract to run a simple Nemo ASR model

+[This example directory](https://github.com/sonos/torch-to-nnef/tree/main/docs/examples/nemo_asr) demonstrates how to use the `tract` library to run a simple Nemo ASR (Automatic Speech Recognition) model.
+The model used in this example is a pre-trained ASR model from NVIDIA's Nemo toolkit.

 # About audio preprocessing

-Model expects 16kHz mono audio input.
+All models expects 16kHz mono wav audio input.

 # Run the exported model in Rust